ceterumnet/alpaca-web/NOTES.md

   - No export/import functionality for sharing layouts
   - No layout versioning or history
   - No layout templates or presets for common configurations

+Available Devices Notes:

+I would like to work on evolving how device discovery fits into the overall system

+Currently, there is a dedicated UI that renders discovered devices along with provisions for adding devices manually - @DiscoveryView.vue and @DiscoveredDevices.vue

+These were useful for validating the functionality, but we want the system to be more intuitive.

+Specifically - the process of discovering devices is more of a background activity that the user generally doesn't need to worry about.

+Right now, we have the idea of "Add to workspace" for the list of discovered devices.
+However, this has been made somewhat obsolete by our sophisticated layout management.

+What would be ideal is that as devices are discovered, they are "added to the workspace" - this really means just adding it to the discoveredDevices store.

+However, the practical implication of this is that those devices are available in the selection boxes in @BasePanel.vue which already implements filtering etc...to give the user the option of choosing the correct device.

+Currently - there is a EnhancedSideBar component.
+We will probably remove this eventually.

+There is also a DiscoveryIndicator component in the top nav.
+This probably needs to run discovery when the app loads and then every minute or so and also when clicked - it currently navigates to discovered devices...we don't want that.
+We just want it to do a spinner and then the discovery service should generate a notification that devices have been discovered and are available for use